-(a) Daily visible emissions notations of the stack exhausts of BMC Baghouse B1 exhausting through Stack S1, SMC Baghouse B2 exhausting through Stack S2, and Lab Baghouse B3 exhausting through Stack S3, shall be performed during normal daylight operations when exhausting to the atmosphere.
+shall be performed once per day during normal daylight operations.
+Visible emission notations of the stack exhausts of the Tech Center Baghouse B4 exhausting to Stack S4 are not required due to the slightly lower level of PM emissions from the SMC Line 3.
 A trained employee shall record whether emissions are normal or abnormal.

-For processes operated continuously, "normal" means those conditions prevailing 80% of the time the process is in operation, not counting startup or shut down time.
-In the case of discontinuous operations, readings must be taken during that part of the operation that would normally be expected to cause the greatest emissions.
-A trained employee is an employee that has worked at the plant least one month and has been trained in the appearance and characteristics of normal visible emissions for that specific process.
-If abnormal emissions are observed, the Permittee will take reasonable steps.
-Section C - Response to Excursions or Exceedances, contains the Permittee's obligation with regard to the reasonable response steps required by this condition.
-Failure to take response steps shall be considered a deviation from this permit.
+- (b) For processes operated continuously, "normal" means those conditions prevailing, or expected to prevail, eighty percent (80%) of the time the process is in operation, not counting startup or shut down time. - (c) In the case of batch or discontinuous operations, readings shall be taken during that part of the operation that would normally be expected to cause the greatest emissions. - (d) A trained employee is an employee who has worked at the plant at least one (1) month and has been trained in the appearance and characteristics of normal visible emissions for that specific process. - (e) If abnormal emissions are observed, the Permittee shall take reasonable response steps in accordance with Section C- Response to Excursions or Exceedances.
+Failure to take response steps in accordance with Section C Response to Excursions or Exceedances shall be considered a deviation from this permit.